-“How can I handle a difficult resident in my program?” asked a newly-appointed Chief Resident at a recent Leadership Forum for Chief Residents in Ophthalmology.
+“How can I handle a difficult resident in my program?” asked a newly-appointed Chief Resident at a Q&A for Chief Residents.

-Learning how to create positive resolutions with a problem resident or fellow can change the direction of their career, according to Anthony Arnold, M.D., Program Director of the Jules Stein Eye Institute at UCLA.
-It can also enhance the quality of your own career, and strengthen your program overall.
+Learning how to create positive resolutions with a problem resident or fellow can change the direction of their career.
+It can also enhance the quality of your own career and strengthen your program overall.

-Dr. Arnold conducted a workshop at the Leadership Forum on dealing with problem residents.
-While he noted that he was approaching the subject from a Program Director’s point of view, he made it clear to the new Chiefs that their participation in creating solutions was of vital importance.
+A Q&A was conducted on dealing with problem residents.
+While approaching the subject from a Program Director’s point of view, it should be made clear to new Chiefs that participation in creating solutions is of vital importance.

 Problems with residents can arise in four general categories: